 8. Be entertaining.

-What really makes people read your newsletters again and again are the stories you tell.
+What really makes people read your newsletters are the stories you tell.
 People are bored.
 So, to stand out, be entertaining.
 No matter what you're writing about, find a way to make it interesting, and saturate your emails with this attitude.

 Showcase your own expertise and case studies related to your niche, and don't always finish them.
 Use open loops to keep subscribers curious and make them click the link to read the full story.

 Add an intriguing P.S about what they will receive next time and you'll notice your open rates skyrocketing as people will be anxiously awaiting your next newsletter.